infinum/ios-handbook/Tips 'n tricks/Swift-Objective C interoperability and best practices.md

 #### Header Files - `.h`

->Swift enums can't be used in Objective-C header files.
+>IMPORTANT: Swift enums can't be used in Objective-C header files.

 But if your project must have Swift enums in header files, there are two possible solutions:

  1. Write Swift enum in Objective-C and use newly written enum in Swift files.
 By doing this, you will have codebase that is easy to maintain.

  2. Have enum written both in Objective-C and Swift.

  Although having duplicated code is inherently a bad thing, and it will be more challenging to maintain the codebase, using this solution your code will become more flexible and here are the perks that come with it:
    * You will avoid 'dirtying up' your Swift codebase with Objective-C enums.
 And by doing this,  somewhere in the future when your project won't use Objective-C anymore, you won't have to go through Swift files and refactor them.
-   * If your project is actually a library which is used in other projects and has support for both Objective-C and Swift, you won't force developers to have support for Objective-C (bridging headers) and their project can remain pure Swift.
+   * If your project is a library which is used in other projects and has support for both Objective-C and Swift, you won't force Swift developers to have support for Objective-C (bridging headers), and their project can remain pure Swift.

 Furthermore, here is an example of how to, in some measure, prevent discrepancies between Objective-C and Swift enums if you are using the second solution: